 Proposed US Remittance Tax Is Unconstitutional, Sheinbaum Says: Thursday's Mañanera Recapped

-- Mexico receives about US$65 billion annually in remittances, which represent nearly 4% of its GDP, and the first quarter of 2025 saw a 1.3% increase to US$14.3 billion.
+- Mexico receives about US$65 billion annually in remittances, which represent nearly 4% of its GDP, with growth continuing into 2025.

 President Claudia Sheinbaum offered on Thursday a curious explanation of a way used by the United States to send sensitive information about possible security objectives to Mexico: agents from that country file a complaint when they have a clue and the Mexican authorities act on the basis of that data.